camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

    * signals

-The Sentry kernel may support different schedulers, but the target production scheduler is a Round-Robin multiqueue shheduler with quantum (RRMQ) management.
+The Sentry kernel may support different schedulers, but the target production scheduler is a Round-Robin multi-queue scheduler with quantum (RRMQ) management.
 Such a scheduler supports multiple queues based on each task priority, and manipulate each job predefined quantum when the job is spawn, defining the duration of its CPU usage while elected.